Saweety Boora

 • Politician

-Famous forWinning gold medal in the light heavyweight category (81 kg) at the Women's World Boxing Championship 2023, held in New Delhi
+Famous forWinning gold medal in the light heavyweight category (81 kg) at the Women's World Boxing Championship 2023, held in New Delhi.
+She became the first Indian woman to win a world boxing title in the 81 kg category.

 Boxing

-International DebutAIBA Women's World Boxing Championship, Jeju City, South Korea (in the light heavyweight (81 kg) category)
+International DebutAIBA Women's World Boxing Championship, Jeju City, South Korea (2014, light heavyweight 81 kg category)

 Weight CategoryLight Heavyweight category (81 kg)